ty-labs/randiverse.nvim/README.md

 `:Randiverse name <optional name flags>`

 Generates a random name.
 The default is a full name (first and last) unless flags are set.
-The random name is generated via random selection from a static first + last name corpuses that Randiverse comes bundled with & are configurable.
+The random name is created via random selection from static first + last name corpuses that Randiverse comes bundled with & are configurable.

 | Flag | Description | Value |
 |:-----|:------------|:------|